rohitkjohnedu/my_yade/doc/sphinx/prog.rst

 Keep in mind that these are **not the variable instances** hence trying to assign something to them will not change the blinkHighlight setting in GUI.
 To change enum value from python the respective variable must be assigned to, such as :yref:`yade.qt.Renderer().blinkHighlight<OpenGLRenderer::blinkHighlight>`.
 Trying to assign an incorrect value will throw an exception.
 For example:

+.. comment: the code below won't work with yade.qt.Renderer().blinkHighlight, because QT gui variables are not accessible while building docs.
+.. comment: also, some versions of sphinx-doc, namely versions ∈ [1.4.9,1.8.4] (the older and the newer ones work) cannot properly catch TypeError exception, even with :okexcept: statement.

 .. ipython::
 	:okexcept: